kwleonov/financialtransactionswindget/README.md

   account numbers.*
   - test_get_mask_small_account_length() - *checking that the function correctly processes input data where the account number is less than the expected length.*
+- **src/generators**
+  - filter_by_currency(transactions, currency_code) - *The function get a list of dictionaries representing
+  transactions as input.
+The function should return an iterator that alternately issues transactions where the transaction currency corresponds to the specified one (for example, USD).*
 - **tests/test_widget**
   - test_mask_account_card() - *Tests to verify that the function correctly recognizes and applies the desired type of masking, depending on the type of input data (card or account).*